 The rest of this paper is organized as follows.
-In Section \ref{CGMYintro}, we provide a brief introduction to the CGMY model and related derivative pricing problems.
+In Section \ref{CGMYintro}, we provide a brief introduction to the CGMY model and related derivatives pricing problems.
 Section \ref{subsec:exactmethodYzeroone} provides an exact path simulation method for the finite-variation case, which is less familiar in the context of CGMY processes than in the context of tempered stable processes.
-The main results on the decomposition of the CGMY time change and the associated path simulation schemes are given in Section \ref{subsec:between02}.
-Section \ref{sec:numerical} is devoted to numerical studies where we compare our proposed method with existing methods for simulating prices of both path-independent and path-dependent options.
+The main results on the decomposition of the CGMY time change and their proofs are given in Section \ref{subsec:between02}.
+Section \ref{sec:TwoSimMethods} provides two schemes for simulating the finite generalized gamma convolution component of the time change.
+Section \ref{sec:numerical} is devoted to numerical studies where we compare our method with existing methods.
 We conclude in Section \ref{sec:conclusion}.
-The proof of Theorem \ref{prop1} and the sampling algorithms are presented in the appendices.
+The sampling algorithms are presented in the appendices.